-In legal terms, post-conviction (commonly referred to as “PCR”) is the legal process which takes place after a trial results in conviction of the defendant.
-After conviction, a court will proceed with sentencing the guilty party.
+Post-conviction (commonly referred to as “PCR”) is the legal process by which an individual can seek to vacate a conviction or adjust their sentence.
 In Federal Court, it is defined as a Writ of Habeas Corpus and in New Jersey it is governed under New Jersey Court Rule 3:22.
-If someone you know is incarcerated, then he or she should consult with a PCR attorney regarding their rights on post-conviction relief.
 The common grounds for post-conviction relief are as follows:

 - Ineffective assistance of counsel